imjoy-team/imjoy-engine/README.md

 The plugin engine used for running python plugins in https://imjoy.io

 ## Installation
-  Download the latest ImJoyApp [here](https://github.com/oeway/ImJoy-Engine/releases).
+  Download the latest ImJoyEngine [here](https://github.com/oeway/ImJoy-Engine/releases).

   Follow the instructions according to different operating systems.